historyjamb/Code-Sample/README.md

 # Code-Sample

-Modeller project:
-This project was performed as independent research in summer of 2022.
-A 3D protein model was constructed based on an amino acid sequence of the PHKA2 protein and query sequences using the following tools: NCBI Blast, RCSB PDB, Modeller, and Chimera.

-Attached files include the following:

 **minesweeper.py** <br>
 This project was completed as part of the Introduction to AI with Python course taken through Harvard Extension School.
 The project description, runner.py file, and original minesweeper.py file can be accessed at the following link: https://cs50.harvard.edu/summer/ai/2022/projects/1/minesweeper/